 You’ll be provided with two washable face coverings by the University, but you are welcome to use your own.
 If you do so, it must be a purpose-made face covering that meets the standards in our policy, ideally with at least two layers of fabric.

-you can collect your face coverings from College or Academic Department receptions; for first years, they're also included in your welcome pack.
+You can collect your face coverings from College or Academic Department receptions.

 When a face visor is permitted